greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 ---
-title: 'Summer classes for men at The Learning Center'
+title: "Summer classes for men at The Learning Center"
 author: 'Noam Sain'
 layout: post
 ---